grafana/grafana/docs/sources/setup-grafana/configure-security/planning-iam-strategy.md

 In [Grafana Enterprise]({{< relref "../../introduction/grafana-enterprise" >}}), you can also use service accounts in combination with [role-based access control]({{< relref "../roles-and-permissions/access-control" >}}) to grant very specific permissions to applications that interact with Grafana.

+{{% admonition type="note" %}}
-> **Note:** Service accounts can only act in the organization they are created for.
-If you have the same task that is needed for multiple organizations, we recommend creating service accounts in each organization.
+Service accounts can only act in the organization they are created for.
+We recommend creating service accounts in each organization if you have the same task needed for multiple organizations.
+{{% /admonition %}}

 {{< vimeo 742056367 >}}
 <br>

 #### Service account tokens

-A service account token is a generated random string that acts as an alternative to a password when authenticating with Grafana's HTTP API.
+To authenticate with Grafana's HTTP API, a randomly generated string known as a service account token can be used as an alternative to a password.

-When you create a service account, you can associate one or more access tokens with it.
-You can use service access tokens the same way as API Keys, for example to access Grafana HTTP API programmatically.
+When a service account is created, it can be linked to multiple access tokens.
+These service access tokens can be utilized in the same manner as API keys, providing a means to programmatically access Grafana HTTP API.

 You can create multiple tokens for the same service account.
 You might want to do this if:

-- multiple applications use the same permissions, but you would like to audit or manage their actions separately.
+- Multiple applications use the same permissions, but you want to audit or manage their actions separately.
-- you need to rotate or replace a compromised token.
+- You need to rotate or replace a compromised token.

 Service account access tokens inherit permissions from the service account.